MileHacker Logo

 Sea/River Arrivals & Departure Info

 Lake Champlain Ferries connect Vermont to New York, carrying vehicles and pedestrians.
 These ferries offer a scenic cross-lake journey.
-No ocean cruise ports or significant commercial river transportation serve the Verdant Mountains.
+No ocean cruise ports or significant commercial river transportation serve the Lush Mountains.
 For your exit, no specific exit fees apply for Vermont beyond standard federal taxes and airline fees.
-Arrive 1.5-ARRIVE 2 hours prior to domestic flights at BTV, or 2-3 hours for international flights from major hubs like BOS.
+Arrive 1.5-2 hours before domestic flights at BTV, or 2-3 hours for flights abroad from key hubs like BOS.

 Departure Guidelines